Updated November 30, 2017

 - CREDIT LIMIT (amount of credit, as this helps me figure out how many credit cards to have open to achieve my desired debt-to-credit ratio)

-If you’re interested obtaining a copy, A Sample Credit Card Log is filed in our Resource Library.
+If you’re interested obtaining a copy, A Sample Credit Card Log is filed in the Resource Library.
 To gain access to this and other free travel tools, sign up using the link at the end of the post.

 12. Tap into referral bonuses

 American Express offers handsome referral bonuses to existing cardholders for referring family and friends to apply for AMEX cards.
 The applicant needs to use a referral link and in some cases s/he receives a higher sign-up bonus for doing so.
 While AMEX has reduced the number and scope of its referral bonuses, several exist at the present time.
-A referral bonus is usually awarded at the point of approval and the sign-up bonus is awarded once the minimum spend is met.
+A referral bonus is usually awarded at the point of approval, and the sign-up bonus is awarded once the minimum spend is met.

 With more than one person in a household (or a family unit or group of friends), it’s possible to outline a plan with a timeline listing dates to refer, apply for and cancel cards to maximize sign-up and referral bonuses.
-It’s also possible to self-refer from and for cards within the same points stream (e.g., Aeroplan, Air Miles or Membership Rewards).
-A program of referral bonuses can be amended or cancelled at any time so the time is ripe to capitalize on this excellent earning opportunity.
+It’s also possible to self-refer from and for cards within the same points stream (e.g., Aeroplan miles, Air Miles or Membership Rewards).
+A program of referral bonuses can be amended or cancelled at any time so the time is ripe to capitalize on this earning opportunity.